Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Abstract

 \section{Abstract}

-We present an algorithm to directly solve numerous image restoration problems (e.g., image deblurring, image dehazing, image deraining, etc.).
-These problems are highly ill-posed, and the common assumptions for existing methods are usually based on heuristic image priors.
-In this paper, we find that these problems can be solved by generative models with adversarial learning.
-However, the basic formulation of generative adversarial networks (GANs) does not generate realistic images, and some structures of the estimated images are usually not preserved well.
-Motivated by an interesting observation that the estimated results should be consistent with the observed inputs under the physics models, we propose a physics model constrained learning algorithm so that it can guide the estimation of the specific task in the conventional GAN framework.
-The proposed algorithm is trained in an end-to-end fashion and can be applied to a variety of image restoration and related low-level vision problems.
-Extensive experiments demonstrate that our method performs favorably against the state-of-the-art algorithms.
+We present an algorithm to directly solve numerous image restoration problems (e.g., image deblurring, image dehazing, and image deraining).
+These problems are ill-posed, and the common assumptions for existing methods are usually based on heuristic image priors.
+In this paper, we show that these problems can be solved by generative models with adversarial learning.
+However, a straightforward formulation based on a straightforward generative adversarial network (GAN) does not perform well in these tasks, and some structures of the estimated images are usually not preserved well.
+Motivated by an interesting observation that the estimated results should be consistent with the observed inputs under the physics models, we propose an algorithm that guides the estimation process of a specific task within the GAN framework.
+The proposed model is trained in an end-to-end fashion and can be applied to a variety of image restoration and low-level vision problems.
+Extensive experiments demonstrate that the proposed method performs favorably against state-of-the-art algorithms.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext